-It was over 50 years ago that IBM’S T.J Watson first touted a saying that rings true to this day: “Good design is good business”.
-Add in a good cause to the design strategy equation and we’ve got ourselves a recipe for enacting real change.
+Over 50 years ago, IBM’S T.J Watson first touted a saying that rings true to this day: “Good design is good business”.
+Add a good cause to the design strategy equation, and you’ve got yourself a recipe for enacting real change.

 However, when it comes to the bottom line, not-for-profits (NFP) are often hesitant —and rightly so, — to outlay precious resources into what could be perceived as non-essential expenditures.
 But when it comes to investing in your design, it’s more than just logos and colour palettes.

-There’s a general misconception that design makes things simply “look” good, which doesn’t begin to convey the profound impact of design on consumer behaviour.
+There’s a general misconception that design simply makes things “look good”.
+This doesn’t begin to convey the profound impact of design on consumer behaviour.

-In the NFP sector, design strategy is virtually synonymous with the AMO Theory of Influence otherwise known as the “Ability-Motivation-Opportunity Framework”.
-First referenced by Olander and Thogerson in the Journal of Economics in 1995, it describes how we can influence behaviour or, in this context, how we can encourage donations.
-It starts with how we motivate people to care about a legitimate cause, create awareness and provide an opportunity for people to engage, and lastly to enable their contribution and give them the ability to support it through easy to use donation systems.
+In the NFP sector, design strategy is virtually synonymous with the AMO Theory of Influence, otherwise known as the “Ability-Motivation-Opportunity Framework”.
+First referenced by Olander and Thorgerson in the Journal of Economics, in 1995, it describes how we can influence behaviour or, in this context, how we can encourage donations.
+It starts with how we motivate people to care about a legitimate cause, create awareness, provide an opportunity for people to engage, and enable their contribution by providing them with the ability to support it through easy-to-use donation systems.

 But how exactly does this integrate into design strategy?
 I’m so glad you asked:

 1. Motivation – legitimise and authenticate your cause